openedx/edx-documentation/en_us/shared/accessibility/best_practices_course_content_dev.rst

 * Tables should include `properly defined column and row headers <https://support.office.com/en-us/article/Creating-accessible-Word-documents-D9BF3683-87AC-47EA-B91A-78DCACB3C66D#__toc271197283>`_.

-* Color combinations should be high contrast.
+* Color combinations should be sufficiently high contrast.

 * Verify the accessibility of your document using `Microsoft's Accessibility Checker <https://support.office.com/en-us/article/Check-for-accessibility- issues-a16f6de0-2f39-4a2b-8bd8-5ad801426c7f?ui=en-US&rs=en-US&ad=US>`_.

-In addition, follow these guidelines when you format Word documents.

-* Keep formatting simple.
-Use headings, paragraphs, lists, images, and captions.
-Use tables for tabular data.
-Do not add unnecessary indents, rules, columns, blank lines, or typographic variation.

 * Use standardized styles for formatting your text, such as Normal, Heading 1, and Heading 2, rather than manually formatting text using text styles and